romualdrlc/exercices/02_programming/01_algorithms_day_1/ac70f6144dcf84755277ce62ada7a2ee9726bf17/00_getting_started/README.md

 - The variable `booleanVariable` must be given a boolean value `true`;
 - Uncomment the ligne `// const nullVariable = null;` by deleting the characters `//`;
-- The variable `greetingVariable` must be given the string value `"Hello World!"`.
+- The variable `greetingVariable` must be given the string value `"Hlelo World!"`.

 Once you are done, you can launch tests by executing the command `yarn test` from the exercise repository.